systemslab/popper-paper/paper/paper.md

 as setup, output post-processing (data analysis) and scripts for generating an image from the results.
 The execution of the experiment will produce output that is either consumed by a post-processing script, or directly by the scripts that generate an image.

+![A workflow depicting the steps that a reader or reviewer take when going through a Popperized article.
+](figures/wflow.png){#fig:review-workflow}

 The output can be in any format (CSVs, HDF, NetCDF, etc.), as long as it is versioned and referenced.
 An important component of the experiment logic is that it should assert the original assumptions made about environment (a `setup.yml` file in the example), for example, the operating system version (if the experiment assumes one).
-Also, it's important to parametrize the experiment explicitly (e.g. `vars.yml`), so that readers can quickly get an idea of what's the parameter space of the experiment and what they can modify in order to obtain different results.
+Also, it's important to parametrize the experiment explicitly (e.g.
+`vars.yml`), so that readers can quickly get an idea of what's the parameter space of the experiment and what they can modify in order to obtain different results.
 One common practice we follow is to place in every figure's caption a `[source]` link that points to the URL of the corresponding post-processing script in the version control web interface (e.g. GitHub[^github-ipy]).